amplitude/amplitude-docs/content/collections/advanced-techniques/mutually-exclusive-experiments.md

 2. If you have no groups in your project, click *Add a new mutual exclusion group* to create a new group.
 If you already have existing groups, click *Create A New Group*, then select *Mutual Exclusion Group* in the drawer.

 ![Screenshot](/output/img/advanced-techniques/screenshot.png)

 3. In the *Mutual exclusion group settings* modal, enter a name and description for your group.
 You can also view and change your group's advanced settings here, such as the evaluation mode and bucketing key.
 4. Next, add your **slots** and assign experiments to each slot.
 Experiments in different slots will be mutually exclusive from each other.
 You can add a maximum of 20 slots to a mutual exclusion group.

+{{partial:admonition type='note'}}
-**NOTE:** Once the group has been created, you will be unable to change the number of slots it contains, or the traffic allocation percentages.
+Once the group has been created, you will be unable to change the number of slots it contains, or the traffic allocation percentages.
 This ensures consistent bucketing, as well as a consistent user experience.
+{{/partial:admonition}}

 5. If desired, specify individuals or cohorts that you'd like to add to your mutual exclusion group from either the *Individuals* or *Cohorts* tabs.
 This is helpful if you would like to test an experiment that is in a mutual exclusion group to ensure that a certain user gets assigned to a specific experiment.

 Be sure not to add the same users nor cohorts to more than one slot, as the first slot will be used to determine inclusion.

 6. Set the traffic allocation percentages for each experiment.
 By default, traffic will be evenly distributed between them, but you can manually edit these percentages.
 This determines the percentage of the total traffic that will be allocated to each experiment in the group.
 7. Click *Add Group* to finish the process.